evanthebouncy/pineapples/README.md

 and just kept going for fun.

-The long answer is that I want to explore the artistic direction that it doesn't matter which "direction / theme" you choose, as long as the magnetude is outrageously huge it's going to be interesting.
+The long answer is that I want to explore the artistic direction that it doesn't matter which "direction / theme" you choose, as long as the magnitude is outrageously huge it's going to be interesting.
 So drawing pineapples is just an arbitrary direction I've chosen to magnify to the extreme.